Rhonda McDonda

 Let me establish what the headless egg muffins are.

-It's a spooky mascot for McDonald's who ran as a Halloween special in 1998.
+It's a spooky mascot from McDonald's who ran as a Halloween special in 1998.
 He appeared in two ads in which he scared the residents of McDonald Land in order to steal their egg McMuffins.

-His name was never officially announced, but fans chose the name.
-Great job, by the way, fans, based on him being headless and liking Egg McMuffins and being a horseman.
+Great job, by the way, fans, based on him being headless and liking egg McMuffins and being a horseman.
+So fans chose the name Headless Egg McMuffin Man.

 Based on him being headless, liking Egg McMuffins.
 Oh, I don't remember that at all.